Skip to Content

 • A Rolling Pin: Chances are, you’ve got one of these.
 But if not, you’ll need one to roll out your crust, and you’ve got options!
 There’s a french style rolling pin, cylinders, or a traditional handled rolling pin.
 This is the one I use, and it’s pretty high on my things-to-grab-if-there’s-a-fire list.
 I kid, but I really do love a good French rolling pin for it’s flexibility and strength.
 This variety with thickness rings will help you make sure that your crust is rolled to an even thickness, which can definitely be helpful.
 And you might find that you just prefer a good old American style rolling pin with handles.
 You’ve probably seen your grandmother use one, and far be it from me to say that Grandma was wrong.

-• Baking Beans: Baking beans are definitely a “fluff” item.
-I don’t own these and just use something like rice or sugar to weigh the crust down for it’s blind bake, but these will definitely do a great job for you too!
+• Baking Weights: Baking beans are definitely a “fluff” item.
+I don’t own these and just use something like rice or sugar to weigh the crust down for its blind bake, but these will definitely do a great job for you too!

 Other Tart Recipes You May Enjoy: